Telgara/How-to-make-SolidWorks-Drawings/README.md

 # INTRODUCTION
-The purpose of these instructions is to introduce the basic concepts of creating SolidWorks drawings.
+The purpose of this instruction is to introduce the basic concepts of creating SolidWorks drawings.
 SolidWorks has all the needed features for creating a professional drawing, and for transforming your concepts into reality.
 # Getting started
-These instructions will:
+This instruction will:
 * Introduce the main concepts of SolidWorks Drawings
 * Explain how to create a drawing and choose a custom sheet size
 * Demonstrate the single design component from different views